Grounds and Separation Requirements

 Illinois is currently a “no fault” state.
 This means that the person filing for divorce does not need to allege marital misconduct.

-- Six Month Separation Requirement: In Illinois, to proceed using no-fault grounds (“irreconcilable differences”), even if the two-year requirement is waived, the parties must still live “separate and apart” for at least six months before the case may be finalized.
+- Six Month Separation Requirement: In Illinois, to proceed using no-fault grounds (“irreconcilable differences”), the parties must still live “separate and apart” for at least six months before the case may be finalized.
 “Separate and apart” does not necessarily mean a physical separation.

 “Fault” divorce is one in which one party blames the other for the failure of the marriage by citing a wrongdoing.
 Grounds for fault can include adultery, physical or mental cruelty, desertion (over 1 year), habitual drunkenness or drug addiction (over 2 years), insanity, impotence or infecting the other spouse with a venereal disease.